Joseph D Manthey

 Join the research group!

-Do studying birds, going out in the field, and learning bioinformatics sound fun to you?
+Do studying birds or other organisms, going out in the field, and learning bioinformatics sound fun to you?
 If you are potentially interested in joining the research group, please send me an introductory email to jdmanthey (at) gmail.com.
 Please include a CV/resume, and a small description of how your interests and the topics our group studies complement each other.
 Check out the opportunities page.

 Current Collaborations (alphabetical):